US investors FAQ

 As Roche’s depositary bank, J.P.
 Morgan issues and cancels Roche’s ADRs, serves as transfer agent, maintains the register of ADR holders, helps reclaim Swiss withholding taxes on cash dividends for ADR holders, and distributes dollar-denominated dividends to ADR holders.

-Yes there is a minimal fee.
-The deposit agreement underlying Roche’s ADR program states that the depositary bank is able to collect a fee from ADR holders to cover the administrative costs of running the ADR program.
+The deposit agreement underpinning Roche's ADR program states that the depositary bank is able to collect a fee from ADR holders to cover the administrative costs of running the ADR program.
 The fee is applied to each ADR held by an investor upon record date.

-The fee is determined between J.P.
+This has been determined between J.P.
 Morgan and Roche.
-In order for the fee to be acceptable to the investment community it needs to fall within certain parameters so the cost of buying into the ADR is not prohibitive.
-The calculation typically used to gauge the cost involves dividing the proposed fee by the ADR price.
+In order for the fee to be acceptable to the investment community it needs to fall within certain parameters so that the “cost” of buying into the ADR is not prohibitive.
+The calculation typically used to gauge the cost involves dividing the proposed fee by the ADR price, with the resulting number falling between 0-50 basis points.
+Using Roche’s 12 month average ADR price, the cost would be $0.03 / $31.04 = 10 basis points.

 How frequently will the fee be charged?